 If you look at a light pollution map of the United States, eastern Montana has some of the darkest skies in the country.
 Head to Medicine Rocks State Park near Ekalaka to marvel at the Milky Way and the Plains Indian art.
 At Makoshika State Park, Montana's largest state park, you can see the night skies hanging over the badlands near Glendive.
 Visit Southeast Montana’s Facebook page for an up-to-date list of upcoming astronomy events at local state parks.

 The second thing you’ll notice is the culture.
 In Miles City, you’ll be more likely to see a horse trailer than an RV.
 Stop into the Historic Montana Bar, which has been serving drinks since 1908.
 Complete with steer heads mounted on the walls, cherrywood tables and the original bar brought by steamship in 1912.

 “Strike up a conversation at the bar,” Visit Southeast Montana’s marketing manager Brenda Maas suggests.
 “There’s no more authentic experience than talking to the locals and getting the inside scoop.
 Everyone is so friendly here.
 It’s the best way to get to know the real Montana.”

-That cowboy heritage is perhaps best viewed on May 14-17, 2020, at the 70th annual Bucking Horse Sale, fondly referred to as the “Cowboy Mardis Gras.”
+That cowboy heritage is perhaps best viewed at the annual Bucking Horse Sale, fondly referred to as the “Cowboy Mardis Gras.”
 Cowboys come from all over the country to test their bronc riding skills, purchase horses and have a good time.
 There’s live music, parades, rodeo events and more.
+Stay tuned for 2021 dates.